antfu/vite-plugin-md/README.md

 It will also be passed to the wrapper component's props if you have set `wrapperComponent` option.

+To access frontmatter via a template ref, set `exposeFrontmatter` to true

 ## Document head and meta

 To manage document head and meta, you would need to install [`@vueuse/head`](https://github.com/vueuse/head) and do some setup.